HitaishiD/Lane_segmentation_project/README.md

 ### To reproduce the same environment

-1. Create a conda environment using conda create env...
-2. There's already a conda environment installed. its saved as environment.yml
+1. Run the on-start.sh script (stored on your local computer)
+2. Add the public key in ~/.ssh/id_rsa.pub in github
+3. Clone the github repo
-3. conda env create -f environment.yml
+4. Setup the conda environment conda env create -f environment.yml